-I've recently spent a lot of time thinking about communication between product managers, customers, stakeholders and leaders.
+I've recently spent much time thinking about communication between product managers, customers, stakeholders and leaders.
 I've spent time dwelling on this topic because there is a vast gulf in expectations between all parties.

-In my 12 years in Product Management, it's never been easier to learn from peers and thought leaders the behaviours and techniques that should be present in your product management toolkit.
-Unfortunately, despite the wealth of helpful content covering anecdotes, case studies and theory, it's tantamount to navel-gazing.
+In my 12 years in Product Management, it's always been challenging to learn from peers and thought leaders the behaviours and techniques that should be present in your product management toolkit.
+Despite the wealth of helpful content covering anecdotes, case studies and theory, it's tantamount to navel-gazing.

 So to help me ponder a few topics, such as communication and empathy, I'm writing here to share my thoughts and offer insights into the product management craft in the hope it provides valuable insights to a broader audience.
 Unfortunately, product management regularly gets distilled into this combative quip.